-Judging: Debra Reilly, Amy Taylor Public Revue: Amy Taylor, Jackie Chandler
+Judging: Debra Reilly, Amy Taylor Public Style Revue: Amy Taylor, Jackie Chandler

-All clothing projects will be judged Tuesday, July 17.
-Clothing judging will take place at the Civic Center, Independence, KS.
+All clothing projects (modeling and construction) will be judged Tuesday, July 16.
+Judging will take place at ICC West, Independence, KS.

 Each exhibitor may model two purchased outfits and/or two constructed outfits for evaluation.
 Participants may model only what can be worn.
 Garments cannot be carried.
-Contestants should use good judgement in choosing items that are appropriate for public modeling.
+Contestants should use good judgment in choosing items that are appropriate for public modeling.

-Up to two (2) outfits total may be modeled in the Public Revue.
+Up to two (2) outfits total may be modeled in the Public Style Revue on July 23rd at the Civic Center, Independence, KS.